Need for Speed: Most Wanted (2005 video game)

-Need for Speed: Most Wanted is a 2005 open-world racing video game, and the ninth installment in the Need for Speed series.
-Developed by EA Canada and EA Black Box and published by Electronic Arts, it was released on November 11, 2005, for PlayStation 2, Xbox, GameCube, Nintendo DS, Microsoft Windows, Game Boy Advance and Xbox 360.
-An additional version, Need for Speed: Most Wanted 5-1-0, was released in the same year for PlayStation Portable.
-The game focuses on street racing-oriented gameplay involving a selection of events and racing circuits found within the fictional city of Rockport, with the game's main story involving players taking on the role of a street racer who must compete against 15 of the city's most elite street racers to become the most wanted racer of the group, in the process seeking revenge against one of the groups who took their car and developing a feud with the city's police department.
+Need for Speed: Most Wanted is a 2005 racing video game, and the ninth installment in the Need for Speed series following Underground 2.
+Developed and published by Electronic Arts (EA), it was released in November 2005 for GameCube, PlayStation 2, Windows, Xbox, and Xbox 360 alongside two distinct versions for Nintendo DS and Game Boy Advance.
+Another version for PlayStation Portable titled Need for Speed: Most Wanted 5-1-0, was released at the same time and featured alternative gameplay.

-Most Wanted brought in many notable improvements and additions over other entries in the series, its major highlight being more in-depth police pursuits.
+Most Wanted focuses on street racing-oriented gameplay involving a selection of events and racing circuits found within the fictional city of Rockport.
+The game's main story involving players taking on the role of a street racer who must compete against 15 of the city's most elite street racers to become the "most wanted" racer of the group.
+In the process, they will seek revenge against one of the groups who took their car, and develop a feud with the city's police department.
+The game brought in many notable improvements and additions over other entries in the series, its major highlight being more in-depth police pursuits.
 Certain editions of the game were packaged with the ability for online multiplayer gaming.
-Upon its release, the game received acclaim from critics and became a huge commercial success, selling 16 million copies worldwide, becoming one of the best entries in the series as a result.
-Its success led to a collector's edition, Black Edition, which provided additional content for the game.

-The game was succeeded by Need for Speed: Carbon in 2006, which provided a sequel to Most Wanteds story, with a virtual edition being made available for PlayStation 3 via the PlayStation Store in May 2012, until it was discontinued the following year.
-A reboot of the game, developed by Criterion Games, was released in October 2012.
+Upon its release, the game received acclaim from critics and became a commercial success, selling over 18 million copies worldwide, becoming the best selling game in the series.
+Its success led to a Collector's Edition, known as the Black Edition, which provided additional content.
+A PS2 Classics version was available for PlayStation 3 via the PlayStation Store in May 2012, until it was discontinued the following year.
+The game was succeeded by Need for Speed: Carbon in 2006, which continues Most Wanted's story.
+A reboot by the same name, developed by Criterion Games, was released in October 2012.

 Gameplay

-In the game, players take part in illegal street races across Most Wanted's setting, utilizing a variety of licensed real-world cars (available at the time of the game's development and release) that can be upgraded and customized with new parts while contending with the involvement of the police in their efforts to impede the player.
+In the game, players take part in illegal street races across Most Wanted's setting, utilizing a variety of licensed real-world cars that can be upgraded and customized with new parts while contending with the involvement of the police in their efforts to impede the player.
 Racing events feature a mixture of competitive racing across circuit or point-to-point races, and checkpoint, sprint and drag races.
-The game features three modes of play - Career, Quick Race, and Challenge Series - with a fourth mode allowing for multiplayer being available to players on certain console editions.
-While many of the racing events feature those used in previous entries in the games, particularly the Underground set of games, some events - Drifting, Street X, Underground Racing League tournaments and Outrun - are absent from Most Wanted, and replaced with two new ones.
+The game features three modes of play – Career, Quick Race, and Challenge Series – with a fourth mode allowing for multiplayer being available to players on certain console editions.
+While many of the racing events feature those used in previous entries in the games, particularly the Underground set of games, some events – Drifting, Street X, Underground Racing League tournaments and Outrun – are absent from Most Wanted, and replaced with two new ones.